hitman-rs/smf-mod/README.md

 You'll need Git, obviously, and preferably also a GUI client if you aren't experienced with Git's command line interface.
 GitHub Desktop is recommended, but VS Code includes its own as well (though it can be unintuitive at times and functions more as a list of Git commands than as an easy-to-use interface).

-You'll also want Node.js for formatting.
-You can download the latest release from [here](https://nodejs.org/en) - either LTS or Current is fine.

 ### Cloning the template

 To get started, click the green "Use this template" button on GitHub and create a new repository.
 Give it whatever name you like and make it public or private (if you want to make it private, then make sure to change it back to public when the mod is released, else there's no point in this template).
 You can then clone the repository directly into your Mods folder (so the repository gets its own folder under Mods where you can work) - make sure to rename the created folder according to the correct mod ID.

-Once you've done that, go to the new folder in your Mods folder and run the command `corepack enable && pnpm install` to set up automatic formatting.
+Once you've done that, go to the new folder in your Mods folder and run the command `.github/setup` to set up automatic formatting and the custom Git merger.

 ### Making a new mod